palaciowagner/subscription-challenge/README.md

 ```

 2. Start Docker
+3. For each sub-project, duplicate the `.env.example.local` file and change `example` to `development` in the file name, fill the environment variables secrets that were sent to you apart.
-3. From the project root folder, either run
+4. From the project root folder, either run

 ```
 docker-compose up